FAForever/db/README.md

     select version from schema_version order by installed_rank desc limit 1

 ### Updating the database
 First you need to pull the faf-stack repo and checkout the branch with the db version you want.
-Then you need to update the configuration files.
+Now you can migrate to the latest version using:

+    docker-compose run --rm faf-db-migrations migrate

+The migration might fail if it depends on changes in the configuration files.
+In this case you can copy the template files again.

     cp -r config.template/* config
     cp .env.template .env

-Now you can migrate to the latest version using:

-    docker-compose run --rm faf-db-migrations migrate

 Updating the database is a one way street.
 Once you applied a migration, you cannot go back using a migration.
 If you want to do it manually you would need to undo the changes from the migrations and remove the version records in the table `schema_version`.